ifiok1equere/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i: contains command that when executed prints the effective username of the current user
 2-groups: contain command that when executed prints all the groups belonging to the current user
 3-new_owner: contains command that when executed changes ownership of the file hello to the user betty
+4-empty: contain command that when executed creates an empty file hello